 What do I mean, aren’t splitters just flat?
 Sometimes and unfortunately yes, but even when they are flat, a splitter behaves essentially as a wing; there’s high pressure on top, and low pressure beneath, and the difference creates downforce.
 The low pressure undersides of wings and splitters produce much more downforce than the high pressure top sides, and so flow attachment beneath these components is critical.

-Racebred only rounds the leading edge on one side of the splitter, and that’s there they put their logo.
+Racebred only rounds the leading edge on one side of the splitter, and that’s where they put their logo.
 So people think that’s which way the splitter goes, logo side up.
-But it’s the underside of the splitter is what matters, so it’s the bottom of the leading edge that needs rounding!
+But the underside of the splitter is what matters, so it’s the bottom of the leading edge that needs rounding!

 It’s understandable that customers don’t know the fundamentals of aerodynamics; it’s not their job.
 Their job is to buy things.
 They trust manufacturers to have done the research and give them the products to go faster.
 So it’s a shame when aerodynamics manufacturers literally don’t know which side is up.